 New patients are always welcome!
-Our goal is to provide you with the best medical care for your infant, child, or teenager on an ongoing basis, whether it be for routine, ill, or urgent care.
+Our goal is to provide the best medical care for your infant, child, or teenager on an ongoing basis, whether it be for routine, ill, or urgent care.
 We provide care for all children from newborns to young adults through age 21.
-Routine physical exams are scheduled 1-2 weeks in advance depending on availability.
-For sick or urgent visits, we make every effort to see you the same day you call for an appointment.
+Routine physical exams are scheduled at least 1-2 weeks in advance depending on availability.
+For sick or urgent visits, we make every effort to see your child on the same day you call for an appointment.

 Please check with your insurance plan to make sure that the physician you have chosen at South East Bay Pediatrics is part of your insurance network.
 If you have trouble finding out whether or not we are a part of your plan, please feel free to contact us directly with your insurance information and we may be able to help you.
 For a comprehensive list please visit our website.
 Effective January 11, 2022, South East Bay Pediatric Medical Group is an affiliate of UCSF Benioff Children’s Physicians (UBCP).
 You can also call your insurance plan and confirm that you are in network with “Bay Children’s Physicians” Tax ID #47-1370520.